Skip to main content

 An outcome is in the event A OR B if the outcome is in A, is in B, or is in both A and B.

-This page titled 4.4: Independent and Mutually Exclusive Events is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.4: Independent and Mutually Exclusive Events is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.